 So, state governments are looking to cut correctional officers, particularly as inmate numbers drop.
-The U.S. inmate population has fallen to its lowest level since 2004, according to a 2018 Pew Research study.
+The U.S. inmate population has fallen to its lowest level since 2004, a 2018 Pew Research study found.

 Displaced guards may find good jobs if they transition into private security.